SciML/sciml.ai/_posts/2020-6-1-ModelingToolkit.md

 generated for use with DifferentialEquations.jl, NLsolve.jl, and whatever other mathematical library you wish to use it with**.

+Indeed, this gives about a 4x speedup on a computer with 4 threads, exactly as you'd expect.

 ## Highlight: sir-julia Model Simulation and Inference Repository

 Simon Frost, Principal Data Scientist at Microsoft Health, published